URTICARIA INTRODUCTION

 Following the initial release of preformed mediators mast cells and other cells (eg eosinophils, neutrophils) make and release secondary mediators like prostaglandins (cyclo-oxygenase enzyme pathway) and leukotrines (lipoxygenase pathway) which are derived from arachidonic acid and further contribute to the symptoms and signs.

-Angioedema involves additional mechanisms such as bradykinin release and as such antihistamines may not be as effective
+Angioedema can involve additional mechanisms such as bradykinin release and as such antihistamines may not be as effective

 CLASSIFICATION BASED ON PATHOGENESIS